-SEATTLE — Local man Brian Reynolds embarrassed himself again earlier this week, thanks to his unique skill to become a historian of any music genre while in the presence of a woman, according to friends and associates fed up with his crap.
+SEATTLE — Local man Brian Reynolds embarrassed himself again thanks to his unique skill of transforming into a historian of any music genre while in the presence of a woman, friends and associates completely fed up with his crap confirmed.

 “It really comes out of nowhere — you never expect it,” said Erik Felix, a witness on more than a few occasions.
-“Brian’s usually pretty mild mannered, but he transforms into this giant asshole of a music encyclopedia whenever he meets someone he’s attracted to.”
+“Brian’s usually pretty mild-mannered, but he will suddenly change into this giant asshole of a music encyclopedia whenever he meets someone he’s attracted to.”

 Felix first noticed Reynolds’ uncanny ability at a downtown loft show in March.

 “My friend Sadie [Jones] was there, and as soon as Brian saw her Bikini Kill shirt, he beelined straight to her,” said Felix.
 “Something awakened inside of him.
 His eyes glazed over, his breath got heavy, he undid the top two buttons of his shirt… in that moment, he was someone completely different.
 There was nothing I could do to stop it.”

 Reynolds allegedly told Ms. Jones that Bikini Kill was “all about Billy Karren” and “the Frumpies are really good, probably better than Bikini Kill,” and also asked whether she had “heard of X-Ray Spex, who are also better” before completely shouting over her answer.

 Reynolds claimed afterward that he didn’t recall the encounter with Jones.
 “I did what?” he asked, eyes wide, before lowering his gaze and whispering, “Not again…”

 Since the first report went public, more have come forward with similar accounts of Reynolds’ behavior.